wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-conversation-bots/includes/1-introduction.md

 ## Additional resources

-Refer to the following repository for additional resources associated with this module.
+Refer to the following repository for more resources associated with this module.
 This repository includes completed code samples from the exercise units found in this module: [40 Create interactive conversational bots for Microsoft Teams](https://github.com/OfficeDev/TrainingContent/tree/master/Teams/40%20Conversational%20Bots).

 This module is also available as the screencast [Create interactive conversational bots for Microsoft Teams](https://youtube.com/playlist?list=PLWZJrkeLOrbbh9EgDsFylRx4XmXbWaG4B).